-Save time on Technology Evaluations, and find the right software for your business needs
+Save Time on Technology Evaluations, and Find the Right Software for the Business Needs

-There’s nothing worse than spending too much time and resources during a technology evaluation, only to end up with a software solution that no one uses because it does not fit their needs.
+There’s nothing worse than spending too much time and resources during a technology evaluation.

 How do you make sure everyone uses software you buy?
 At Olive, we believe that it all comes down to the quality of your evaluation process.
 The quality of your evaluation depends on reducing three things: complexity, bias and time taken to purchase the best-fit solution.
 This post aims to provide ways you can reduce these three things.